 Access to the area

-Access for volunteers’ children
+Access for children of volunteers

 Rules of the area